General relativistic study of $f$-mode oscillations in neutron stars with gravitationally bound dark matter: Introduction

 \section{Introduction}

-Neutron stars (NSs) represent one of the most extreme states of matter in the universe, characterized by exceptionally high densities.
-They are formed in the aftermath of supernova explosions when massive stars undergo gravitational collapse.
-Due to their extreme densities, the internal properties of NSs are unique, making them natural laboratories for studying dense matter physics, and these conditions are beyond the reach of current terrestrial experiments \cite{Lattimer_2001, Lattimer_Rev_2012, Lattimer_Rev_2021}.
+Neutron stars represent one of the most compact states of matter in the universe, characterized by exceptionally high densities.
+They are formed in the aftermath of core-collapse supernova explosions, when massive stars with initial masses in the range $8-20 \ M_\odot$, where $M_\odot$ denotes the solar mass, undergo gravitational collapse.
+Due to their supra-nuclear core densities, typically in the order of $2-10 n_0$, where $n_0$ is the nuclear saturation density, the internal properties of NSs are unique, making them natural laboratories for studying dense matter physics, and these conditions are beyond the reach of current terrestrial experiments \cite{Lattimer_2001, Lattimer_Rev_2012, Lattimer_Rev_2021}.
 Thanks to recent advancements in multi-messenger astronomy, including X-ray \cite{Miller_2019, Riley_2019, Miller_2021, Riley_2021} and GW observations \cite{Abbott_2017, Abbott_2018}, we now have precise measurements of pulsar masses, radii, and tidal deformabilities during binary NS mergers.
 These measurements are essential for constraining the NS EOS, which in turn helps us understand the internal composition of these compact objects.
 NSs primarily consist of baryons, and in addition, their interior may host exotic components such as kaon condensates \cite{Glendenning_kaon_1998, Brown_kaon_2006, Thapa_kaon_2020, FuMa_kaon_2022}, hyperons \cite{Schaffner_hyperon_1996, Weissenborn_hyperon_2012, Bednarek_hyperon_2012, Fortin_hyperon_2015}, deconfined quark matter \cite{Weber_quark_1999, Orsaria_quark_2014, Baym_quark_2018, Annala_quark_2020, Ferreira_quark_2020}, or a quarkyonic phase \cite{McLerran_quarkyonic_2019, Zhao_quarkyonic_2020, Cao_quarkyonic_2022}.
 Given their extreme environment, another intriguing possibility is the presence of DM, an exotic component that could be accumulated and interact with the NS's interior to further affect their observables.